Virginia recognizes that every parent has an obligation to support their child. Under the law, this may take the form of child support payments.

 Further, you must show that your lack of ability to pay is not due to a voluntary act on your part, such as quitting your job or spending all your money on a vacation the week before the payments are due.

-Finally, this “material change” must be something new which did not exist you originally created the order.
+Finally, this “material change” must be something new which did not exist when child support was originally determined.

 Common material changes that hold up in court include: